ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 If you are using the time for professional development, here are some key insights to help you plan a productive time:

 1. Begin with the end in mind.
 What business result are you trying to improve through this learning experience?
-Use your professional development budget wisely, and ensure you are choosing topics that will impact your business results in a positive way.
+Use your professional development budget wisely, and ensure you are choosing topics that will positively impact your business results.

 2. Consider bringing in an expert.
 If you have the budget for it, there are wonderful leadership development programs and professional facilitators who can take some of the demanding work off your hands.